 - Self/Health Care

-First things first is you and your family’s well being.
+First things first are your and your family’s well-being.

-And yes – even when paying off debt, we make a budgetary allowance for saving each month.
-This has, at times, acted as buffer margin when we’ve had unexpected costs arise.
+And yes – even when paying off debt, make a budgetary allowance for saving each month.
+This has, at times, acted as buffer margin when unexpected costs arise.

 Now, for some families, the above list will include a reliable vehicle.
-For ours, we’ve found we can get by with public transportation and a few taxi cabs each month.
-In cost-to-cost comparisons. we save thousands of dollars each year with this method.
+Although you can save more by taking public transportation and very few taxi cabs each month.
+In cost-to-cost comparisons, you can save thousands of dollars each year with this method.

 6. Get Insurance

-Plain and simple, insurance provides a safety net in similar ways that saving do.
+Plain and simple, insurance provides a safety net in similar ways that saving does.
 Thus, having insurance takes away some of the demand for emergency funds.
-That being said, financial independence demands personal savings.
+That being said, financial freedom demands personal savings.
 Have both.

 7. Cut Unnecessary Costs

-Remember: Becoming evermore self-sufficient and self-reliable is a great way to gain more financial independence.
+Remember: Becoming forever self-sufficient and self-reliable is a great way to gain more financial freedom.

-Some ways we’ve cut or avoided what we’ve deemed as unnecessary costs:
+Some ways to cut or avoid unnecessary costs:

-- We chose public transit over purchasing and maintaining a vehicle
+- Choose public transit over purchasing and maintaining a vehicle, or frequent taxi rides

-- We grow as much food in our small city garden as we can
+- Maintain a garden to grow as much food as you can

-- We have reduced the amount we eat out at restaurants considerably
+- Reduce the amount spent to eat out at restaurants considerably

 I know, I know, it’s not easy – but neither is being stuck in debt repayment!
-Ask yourself this and answer honestly: is there any way you or any of your family members can being even a little extra income into your household?
-Cleaning, care-working, freelancing, crafting, growing and selling food, and hand-making and selling products are just some of the endless options.
+Ask yourself this and answer honestly: is there any way you or any of your family members can bring even a little extra income into your household?
+Cleaning, care-working, freelancing, growing and selling food, and selling products are just some of the endless options.
 Here’s a tip: make a living out of what you enjoy doing as a hobby, such as crafting and hand-making.
 You earn while having fun!